 With help from Dr. Meredith Grossman, Clinical Psychologist, here are 7 simple techniques to help your college student better manage the stress and anxiety he or she may face in the year ahead.

 1. BREATHE: “Teach them to manage their stress in a healthy way,” suggests Dr. Grossman.
 One great way is breathing with your stomach.
 Another good technique is noticing your breath by saying, ‘I am breathing in’ when you breath in and ‘I am breathing out’ when you breathe out.
 Make sure you are modeling this for them.
-Even if they roll their eyes, or say it is stupid, modeling is the most powerful form of learning, so be sure to model healthy ways to cope with stress.
+Even if they roll their eyes, or say it is stupid, modeling is the most powerful form of learning, so be sure to model healthy ways to cope with stress, read more info here to find out which are the best ones.
 For an easy guide, she recommends the app “Stop, Breathe and Think.”

 2. PRACTICE MINDFULNESS: Mindfulness helps bring you out of your anxious thoughts and into the present moment.
 Dr. Grossman suggests two easy methods: “3×3” works by taking in your surroundings and noticing three things you hear, three things you feel and three things you see.
 Another is to look around you and notice something that starts with an A, a B, a C, etc. until you’ve completed the alphabet.

 3. TEACH THEM “TLC”: TLC stands for “Talk to a Friend, Look for the Silver Lining and Change the Channel.”
 If your son or daughter is feeling anxious, he or she should talk to a friend/parent/counselor/teacher, then look for the silver lining (no matter how bad things are, there is always a silver lining or a way things could be worse) and then change the channel – which means find a positive distraction such as taking a walk, taking a shower or doing a mindful breathing exercise.